tinda24/autospeed/README.md

 ### 5.5 Pretrained Checkpoints
 We have prepared some pretrained checkpoints in the AlohaSim publicly available for the community to use.
-You can download it here. [[Pretrained Checkpoints]](https://huggingface.co/Telon1/autospeed_alohasim_ckpt)
+You can download it here. [[Pretrained Checkpoints]](https://huggingface.co/Telon1/autospeed_alohasim_ckpt) (oh!Based on reader feedback, there is an issue with the module matching.
+We recommend that you adjust the parameters yourself for training.
+We will fix this problem by the end of this month.)